microsoft/onnxruntime-inference-examples/mobile/examples/image_classifications/android/README.md

 - Android device in developer mode and enable USB debugging

 ## Build And Run
-### Prerequisites
--  MobileNetV2 ort format model
--  labels text file (used for image classification)
--  Prebuilt ONNX Runtime arm64 Android Archive(AAR) files, which can be directly imported in Android Studio

-The above three files are provided and can be downloaded [here](https://1drv.ms/u/s!Auaxv_56eyubgQX-S_kTP0AP66Km?e=e8YMX1).

-[Optional] You can also build your own ONNX Runtime arm64 AAR files for Android.
-(See [build instructions here](https://www.onnxruntime.ai/docs/how-to/build.html#android) and [Build Android Archive(AAR)](https://www.onnxruntime.ai/docs/how-to/build.html#build-android-archive-aar)).
+### Step 0.
+[Optional] Prepare the ORT models
+Open [Mobilenet v2 Quantization with ONNX Runtime Notebook](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/notebooks/imagenet_v2/mobilenet.ipynb), this notebook will demostrate how to,
+1. Export the pretrained MobileNet V2 FP32 model from PyTorch to a FP32 ONNX model
+2. Quantize the FP32 ONNX model to an uint8 ONNX model
+3. Convert both FP32 and uint8 ONNX models to ORT models

+Note: this step is optional, you can download the FP32 and uint8 ORT models [here](https://1drv.ms/u/s!Auaxv_56eyubgQlfGIBWh-j1wYyl?e=GYKoL7).

 ### Step 1.
 Clone the ONNX Runtime Mobile examples source code and download required model files
 Clone this ORT Mobile examples GitHub repository to your computer to get the sample application.

-Download the packages provided in `Prerequisites`.
+- Download the labels file [here](https://1drv.ms/t/s!Auaxv_56eyubgQhWu6PoDxJUQoAi?e=pKKKUp)

-- Copy MobileNetV1 onnx model and the labels file to `example/image_classification/android/app/src/main/res/raw/`
+- Copy MobileNetV2 ORT models and the labels file to `example/image_classification/android/app/src/main/res/raw/`

-- Create `/libs` directory under `app/` and copy the AAR file `onnxruntime-release.aar` to `app/libs`

 Then open the sample application in Android Studio.
 To do this, open Android Studio and select `Open an existing project`, browse folders and open the folder `examples/image_classification/android/`.